v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

   Its behaviour can be controlled using the `stopCriterion` and `reportDataAroundDiscontinuities` arguments in the same way as in the
   :py:meth:`~pyActivity.daeSimulation.Integrate` function.

+- :py:meth:`~pyActivity.daeSimulation.IntegrateForOneStep` integrates the system for a single time step (DAE solver dependent)
+  Its behaviour can be controlled using the `stopCriterion` and `reportDataAroundDiscontinuities` arguments in the same way as in the
+  :py:meth:`~pyActivity.daeSimulation.Integrate` function.

 - :py:meth:`~pyActivity.daeSimulation.ReportData` reports the data at the current time in simulation.

 - The functions :py:meth:`~pyActivity.daeSimulation.ReSetInitialCondition` and :py:meth:`~pyActivity.daeSimulation.ReAssignValue`